-Paras founded DebateDrills to give students the type of academic debate coaching he wished he had access too in high school.
-Paras holds a B.S. from the University of California, Berkeley, where he was also a PhD Student in Math and Science Education.
-In December 2018, Paras stepped away from the PhD program at UC Berkeley to build DebateDrills full-time.
+Paras is the principal architect of DebateDrills and oversees its day-in day-out workflows.
+He holds a B.S. from the University of California, Berkeley, where he was also a PhD student in Science Communication.
+In December 2018, Paras stepped away from the PhD at UC Berkeley to focus on building DebateDrills full-time.

-As a competitor, Paras was largely self-taught and didn't have a formal coach.
-He was widely considered one of the top 20 debaters in the United States his senior year of high school.
-He received 5 bids to the TOC, championed a semi-finals bid tournament, received 1st speaker and finished 2nd at the Stanford Invitational, and finished 9th at the 2011 Tournament of Champions (TOC).
+As a competitor, Paras was self-taught without formal coaching.
+He was a top-15 ranked LD debater in the United States during the 2010-2011 debate season.
+He received 5 qualifying bids to the TOC, was ranked the 1st overall speaker and 2nd overall competitor at the 2011 Stanford Invitational, and finished 9th at the 2011 Tournament of Champions (TOC).

 "I think Paras understands debate at a deeper level than anyone else on the debate circuit.
 He is a subject matter expert at theory, util, and debate strategy.
 Paras made sure to push me on the other aspects of debate that I often forgot.
 He made sure I was persuasive, coherent, strategic and word efficient."

 "Working with Paras improved my technical debating far beyond anything I had done before.
 His meticulous insistence on repeating speeches till perfection is particularly commendable."

 "I worked with Paras extensively the summer before my senior year and leading up to the TOC, and based on that time I honestly believe Paras is the most unique and exceptional coach in the entire business.
 I attribute a large part of my own personal development in debate to Paras."